tangchao-liu/tangchao-liu.github.io/_pages/bubble.md

   Your browser does not support the video tag.
 </video>

-Description of the first video......
+Description of the first video.....

 ### Video for energy conservation of 1 bubble expansion:
 (put the video)